Last updated 10th October 2024

 4. OUR LEGAL BASIS FOR PROCESSING YOUR PERSONAL DATA

 4.1 We will only process your personal data where we are legally permitted to do.
 There are a number of different legal bases set out in UK data protection law and we explain which ones we rely on in Section 4.2.
 We are only permitted to process special category personal data or criminal offences data when we have satisfied certain conditions in the UK data protection law.
-The conditions that we rely upon are set out in Sections 4.3 and 4.4 respectively.
+The conditions that we rely upon are set out in Section 4.3 and 4.4 respectively.

 4.2 We process your personal data by relying on the following legal bases under the UK data protection law, dependent on the purpose for which we are processing your personal data as described further in Section 5 (Why we process your Personal Data) below: